 Save the data from the form and close it

-If you want to save the data and close the form right after your site visitor fills it out, use this combination of actions: Submit and Close.
-It is perfect for forms of any type: opt-in, feedback, survey, you name it.
+If you want to close the form right after your site visitor fills it out, use the following combination of actions:

-Save the data, close the form and open the link
+Save the data, close the form, and open a link

-Sometimes you may want to combine two scenarios described above: to save the data from the form, close the widget, and redirect the visitor to another website page.
-Just add these three actions — Submit, Open URL, and Close — and this will do the trick.
+If you want to combine the two scenarios described above — save the data from the form, close the widget, and redirect the visitor to another webpage — add the following three actions to your button:

 Show another widget and close the first one

 If you want to trigger widget B with a button click on widget A, you’ll need to add two actions to the button on A:

 Show widget + Close widget.
 This will simultaneously open B and close A.

 Some use case examples for this setup are: